 Peerfest is an annual national event, started in 2013 and supported by Mind - the Mental Health Charity.
 Mind provide advice and support to empower anyone experiencing a mental health problem.
 They also campaign to improve services, raise awareness and promote understanding of mental health, in England and Wales.

-Peerfest's aim is to celebrate the importance of peer support.
+The aim of Peerfest is to celebrate the importance of peer support.
 A peer is a valuable part of the charities network where in a peer uses their own experiences of mental health to help others, using community groups, mentoring, self-help and support groups to connect with each other.

-On Monday 9th October 2017, approximately 270 peers came together to be treated to a varied, fun and inspirational event.
-This included a mix of stalls, interesting workshops, creative and interactive activities and thought-provoking debate.
-It also included The Marsh Awards, which recognises excellence in mental health peer support.
-This is a chance for peers to network and share their knowledge.
+Approximately 270 peers came together for a varied, fun and inspirational event.
+There was a mix of stalls, interesting workshops, creative and interactive activities and a thought-provoking debate.
+It also included The Marsh Awards, recognising excellence in mental health peer support.
+The whole event is a chance for peers to network and share their knowledge.